Fer-Rdz/sequelize-restapi/README.md

-### Rest Api maked with Sequelize and Microsoft SQL server
+## REST API built with Sequelize and SQL Server.